hynek/svcs/docs/why.md

 :end-before: "<!-- end typing -->"
 ```

-## Is this Dependency Injection!?
+## Is this Dependency Injection or Service Location!?

-No.

-Although the concepts are related and share the idea of having a central registry of services, the ways they provide those services are fundamentally different:
-{term}`Dependency injection` always passes your dependencies as arguments while you actively ask a service locator for them *when you need them*.
+It can be both!
+At its core, *svcs* is a {term}`service locator` because it locates services for you when you call `get()` – based on your configuration.

+But it depends *where* you choose to call `get()` whether you're doing *dependency injection* or *service location* in the classical sense.

+When people think of dependency injection, they usually think of *dependency injection frameworks* that use decorators or other magic to inject services into their code.
+But that's **not** what dependency injection means.
+It means the {term}`service layer` is called with all services it needs to do its job.

+So, if you use *svcs* in your web view to look up a database connection and pass the database connection into your service layer, you're doing *dependency injection*.

+On the other hand, if you use *svcs* in your service layer – or even business logic – to look up a database connection and use it there, you're doing *service location*.

+We strongly recommend the former over the latter because it's much easier to test and reason about.

-If you're curious, check the [glossary](glossary) entry for {term}`Service Locator` for more details.
+If you're curious, check the [glossary](glossary) entry for {term}`Service Locator` and {term}`Dependency Injection` for more details.

 ## Why not?

 The main downside of service locators is that it's impossible to verify whether all required dependencies have been configured without running the code.

-This is a consequence of being imperative instead of declarative and the main trade-off to make when deciding between dependency injection and service locators.
+This is a consequence of being imperative instead of declarative and the main trade-off to make when deciding between a traditional dependency injection framework and a service locator like *svcs*.

-If you still prefer dependency injection, check out [*incant*](https://github.com/Tinche/incant) – a very nice package by a friend of the project.
+If you still prefer a dependency injection framework, check out [*incant*](https://github.com/Tinche/incant) – a very nice package by a friend of the project.

 ## What Next?